MrBean355/zak-bagans-bot/README.md

 will be checked instead.
 For example, if a comment mentions "situation", there's a 50% chance to reply with a "situation phrase", and a 50% chance to skip to the next keyword in the list.

+## Opting Out

+If you find the bot annoying, you can reply to one of its comments with `bad bot`.
+This will make the bot ignore all of your future posts and comments.

 ## Contributing

 Any contributions by the community are welcome!